-Mission: “To understand and predict changes in climate, weather, oceans, and coasts; to share that knowledge and information with others; to conserve and manage coastal and marine ecosystems and resources.”
+It works to “better understand our natural world and help protect its precious resources extends beyond national borders to monitor global weather and climate, and work with partners around the world.”
+This is so that they can “predict changes in climate, weather, oceans, and coasts; share that knowledge and information with others; conserve and manage coastal and marine ecosystems and resources.”

 - The National Weather Service (NWS) provides weather, hydrologic, and climate forecasts and warnings for the United States, its territories, adjacent waters and ocean areas

 - The National Centers for Environmental Information (NCEI) provides comprehensive oceanic, atmospheric, and geophysical data

 - National Ocean Service addresses oceanic and coastal transportation and commerce, coastal preparedness, recreation, stewardship and tourism

 - Fisheries tracks 479 stocks or stock complexes managed by 46 fishery management plans.

 - The National Environmental Satellite, Data, and Information Service operates a fleet of environmental satellites

 - Among other functions, the Oceanic and Atmospheric Research integrates the efforts of 16 degree granting institutions to educate scientists

 - The Office of Marine and Aviation Operations maintains a small fleet of ships and planes in support of fisheries research, nautical charting, and ocean and climate studies.

 - The NOAA National Spatial Reference System is the official U.S. government source for precise latitude, longitude, and elevation measurements